0xPolygonMiden/miden-vm/README.md

 **WARNING:** This project is in an alpha stage.
 It has not been audited and may contain bugs and security flaws.
 This implementation is NOT ready for production use.

 ## Overview
-Miden is a zero-knowledge virtual machine written in Rust.
+Miden VM is a zero-knowledge virtual machine written in Rust.
 For any program executed on Miden VM, a STARK-based proof of execution is automatically generated.
-This proof can then be used by anyone to verify that a program was executed correctly without the need for re-executing the program or even knowing what the program was.
+This proof can then be used by anyone to verify that the program was executed correctly without the need for re-executing the program or even knowing the contents of the program.

-* If you'd like to learn more about how Miden VM works, check out the [miden](miden) crate.
+* If you'd like to learn more about how Miden VM works, check out the [documentation](https://maticnetwork.github.io/miden/).
-* If you'd like to see Miden VM in action, check out the [examples](examples) crate.
+* If you'd like to start using Miden VM, check out the [miden](miden) crate.
 * If you'd like to learn more about STARKs, check out the [references](#references) section.

 ### Status and features
-Currently, this project contains a direct port of the original [Distaff VM](https://github.com/guildofweavers/distaff) to [Winterfell](https://github.com/novifinancial/winterfell) backend.
-This means that, as compared to the original Distaff VM, the proving system has been upgraded to a much more up-to-date and performant STARK prover - but, the functionality of the VM remained the same.
-This functionality includes:

-* **Field arithmetic.** Miden VM can execute one field operation per cycle.
-This includes addition, multiplication, inversion, and boolean operations (on binary values).
-* **Conditional statements.** Miden VM programs can include basic *if-then-else* statements, however, these statements can be nested at most 16 levels deep.
-* **Loops.** Miden VM programs can include counter-controlled (*for*) and condition-controlled (*while*) loops.
-However, loops can be nested at most 8 levels deep.
-* **Inequality comparisons.** Miden VM supports *less-than* and *greater-than* comparison of field elements (via binary decomposition).
-However, each comparison requires dozens of VM cycles.
-* **Hashing.** Miden VM natively supports Rescue hash function.
-A 2-to-1 Rescue hash can be computed in as few as 10 VM cycles.
+Miden VM is currently on v0.2 release.
+In this release, most of the core features of the VM have been stabilized, and most of the STARK proof generation has been implemented.
+While we expect to keep making changes to the VM internals, the external interfaces should remain relatively stable, and we will do our best to minimize the amount of breaking changes going forward.

+The next version of the VM is being developed in the [next](https://github.com/maticnetwork/miden/tree/next) branch.

+#### Feature highlights
+Miden VM is a fully-featured virtual machine.
+Despite being optimized for zero-knowledge proof generation, it provides all the features one would expect from a regular VM.
+To highlight a few:

+* **Flow control.** Miden VM is Turing-complete and supports familiar flow control structures such as conditional statements and counter/condition-controlled loops.
+There are no restrictions on the maximum number of loop iterations or the depth of control flow logic.
+* **Procedures.** Miden assembly programs can be broken into subroutines called *procedures*.
+This improves code modularity and helps reduce the size of Miden VM programs.
+* **Memory.** Miden VM supports read-write random-access memory.
+Procedures can reserve portions of global memory for easier management of local variables.
+* **u32 operations.** Miden VM supports native operations with 32-bit unsigned integers.
+This includes basic arithmetic, comparison, and bitwise operations.
+* **Cryptographic operations.** Miden assembly provides built-in instructions for computing hashes and verifying Merkle paths.
+These instructions use Rescue Prime hash function (which is the native hash function of the VM).
+* **Standard library.** Miden VM ships with a standard library which expands the core functionality of the VM (e.g., by adding support for 64-bit unsigned integers).
+Currently, the standard library is quite limited, but we plan to expand it significantly in the future.
+* **Nondeterminism**.
+Unlike traditional virtual machines, Miden VM supports nondeterministic programming.
+This means a prover may do additional work outside of the VM and then provide execution *hints* to the VM.
+These hints can be used to dramatically speed up certain types of computations, as well as to supply secret inputs to the VM.

 #### Planned features
-In the coming months we plan to make significant changes to the VM to expand its feature set.
-Among other things, these will include:
+In the coming months we plan to finalize the design of the VM and implement support for the following features:

-* **Flow control.** Restrictions on nestings of loops and conditional statements will be removed.
-* **Memory.** Support for read-write random-access memory will be added to the VM.
+* **Custom kernels.** It will be possible to instantiate Miden VM with a custom kernel.
+There will also be full separation between kernel space and user space, and we will introduce a number of opcodes to facilitate safe communication between the two.
-* **Storage.** Support for read-write persistent storage will be added to the VM.
+* **Persistent storage.** Support for read-write persistent storage will be provided at the kernel level.
+With support for custom kernels, we will be able to support multiple modes of persistent storage, such as key-value maps, index-based arrays etc.
-* **Function calls.** Miden programs will support hash-addressable function calls.
-* **u32 operations.** The VM will be able to execute a single u32 operation per cycle.

-Our ultimate goal is to make Miden VM an easy compilation target for high level languages such as Solidity, Move, and others.

-The new version of the VM is being developed in the [next](https://github.com/maticnetwork/miden/tree/next) branch.
+* **Faulty execution.** Miden VM will support generating proofs for programs with faulty execution (a notoriously complex task in ZK context).
+That is, it will be possible to prove that execution of some program resulted in an error.

+#### Compilation to WebAssembly.
+Miden VM is written in pure Rust and can be compiled to WebAssembly.
+Rust's `std` standard library is enabled as feature by default for most crates.
+For WASM targets, one can compile with default features disabled by using `--no-default-features` flag.

+#### Concurrent proof generation
+When compiled with `concurrent` feature enabled, the prover will generate STARK proofs using multiple threads.
+For benefits of concurrent proof generation check out benchmarks below.

+Internally, we use [rayon](https://github.com/rayon-rs/rayon) for parallel computations.
+To control the number of threads used to generate a STARK proof, you can use `RAYON_NUM_THREADS` environment variable.

 ### Project structure
 The project is organized into several crates like so: